axe-core Configuration & Setup

 });

-The resultTypes array limits output to actionable data. incomplete results flag elements axe-core cannot evaluate confidently, requiring manual QA review. include/exclude arrays accept CSS selectors to isolate specific application regions.
+The resultTypes array limits output to actionable data. incomplete results flag elements axe-core cannot evaluate confidently, requiring manual QA review. include/exclude arrays accept CSS selectors wrapped in arrays to isolate specific application regions.

 CI/CD Gating & Threshold Mapping